parse-community/parse-server/CONTRIBUTING.md

 $ npm run watch # run babel watching for local file changes
 ```

+> To launch VS Code from the terminal with the `code` command you first need to follow the [launching from the command line section](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) in the VS Code setup documentation.

 Once you have babel running in watch mode, you can start making changes to parse-server.

 ### Good to know: